SK-EID/authentigate-documentation/README.md

 # 2 Client registration
 Each client has to be registered with the following required info:

-**TODO BEFORE FINAL RELEASE: Add instruction where to start the registration process / where to send the info.**

 | Parameter                 | Description                                                                                        | Info                                   |
 |---------------------------|----------------------------------------------------------------------------------------------------|----------------------------------------|